Christopher Hurn: Career

-Hurn's leadership and contributions to his industry have earned him numerous accolades, including recognition as one of the Top Twenty Most Influential People in Small Business Lending, Orlando Business Journal’s CEO of the Year ^{22} (twice), SBA Marketing Guru of the Year, and Top 100 Small Business Influence Champion.
-In addition, he was named among American City Business Journals' most influential leaders in commercial real estate and recognized as one of the Top Small Business Influencers by Fit Small Business ^{23}.
+His work in finance has led to him receiving numerous awards and recognition, some of which include Top Twenty Most Influential People in Small Business Lending, SBA Marketing Guru of the Year, Top 25 Twitter Small Business Experts to Follow, and Top 100 Small Business Influence Champion.
+Chris Hurn was recently named by American City Business Journals as one of the nation's most influential leaders in commercial real estate.
+Hurn was additionally named as one of the Top Small Business Influencers of 2018 by Fit Small Business.

-Thought Leadership and Policy Advocacy

-Hurn has been an influential advocate for modernizing the SBA.
-He has testified before the United States Senate Committee on Small Business and Entrepreneurship ^{24} and has provided written testimony to the U.S. House Small Business Committee.
-His published memos and op-eds outline reforms to improve SBA efficiency, transparency, and accessibility for small business owners.